Andrew-Pomar/RCHS-First-Robotics-Coding/INSTRUCTIONS.md

   - ex: the front left module's motor for steering would be: LT Steering
   - Driving would be: LT Drive
 - the drives might be very fast off rip.
 You will probably have to write code for a slower mode, and probably change the intial speeds.
+- if you need to set up a deadzone, increase the deadband value.
+This is just another term for deadzone in the code.

 ## PathPlanner Guide
 Personally, I would integrate the code for this last.
 Make sure tha tyou can write the code for the NEO motors before doing this.